You are currently viewing Conditioner Overuse: Risks and How to Avoid Them

 5. Scalp Irritation

 Conditioners often contain chemicals and fragrances that, when over-applied, can irritate the scalp, leading to itchiness and even dandruff.
+If you’re unsure about the right conditioner for your hair, check our guide on how to choose the best shampoo and conditioner for your hair type.

 How to Avoid Conditioner Overuse